SachinMeier/me/README.md

 <h2>A Personal Website</h2>

 This is a personal website I cloned from https://github.com/jules23/perso.
-I've since added several features including a personal store.
+I've since added several features.

 <h3>Personal Use</h3>
 If you'd like to make your own personal site with just the main page, I'd